 Step 3: integrate your marketing tech stack

-Connect your CRM with marketing automation, analytics platforms, and financial reporting systems to create unified data flow.
+After that, connect your CRM with marketing automation, analytics platforms, and financial reporting systems to create unified data flow.
 Use native integrations where available and leverage APIs for custom connections to proprietary systems.
 This eliminates data silos and manual transfers between platforms.

 Integration priorities: